-11. On the Table View tab, define which columns should be included in the report.
+- 9. Schedule when reports should be run including the time range of data, the recurrence, and schedule range. - 10.
+On the Table View tab, define which columns should be included in the report.
 Select the Column link and drag a column header into top header.
 This causes information to be grouped by the column category.
 By default, all available column are shown in the Table View unless manually removed.
-Click Next to continue.

-- 12. In the Heat Map View tab, define if the Object Paths or the Object Dwell Time will be the default graphic shown when the report is finished. - If the image is too large, select the Resize image for screen resolution check box.
-(If the image does not fit to the screen resolution, the check box will be displayed regardless of whether the window is maximized.) - Object Paths view by number of objects that have passed through a location - Object Dwell Time view by total amount of time objects spent at a location - 13.
+Click Next to continue. - 11.
+In the Heat Map View tab, define if the Object Paths or the Object Dwell Time will be the default graphic shown when the report is finished.

+If the image is too large, select the Resize image for screen resolution check box.
+(If the image does not fit to the screen resolution, the check box will be displayed regardless of whether the window is maximized.)

+- Object Paths view by number of objects that have passed through a location - Object Dwell Time view by total amount of time objects spent at a location - 12.
 Click Add Zone each time a specific area in the scene is to be included in the report. - a.
 Click the Zone name, such as Zone 0 to edit the name of the box - b.
 Click Update to save changes. - c.
-(Optional) To delete a zone, click the zone name (for example, click on the name Zone 0) and click Remove Zone. - 14.
+(Optional) To delete a zone, click the zone name (for example, click on the name Zone 0) and click Remove Zone. - 13.
 Select Save and then Run to finish the report.
+To save the generated report in the format you selected in the Distribution>File subtab (previously), click Send Report and then File